 - An overview of your refund and cancellation policy.

 - Delivery policy, specifically any restrictions.

-On top of those basic requirements, your website should include information on when your customer’s card will be charged and the security in place to protect your customers financial data.
+On top of those basic requirements, your website should include information regarding when your customer’s card is charged and the security used to protect your customer’s financial data.